 3. SBA Lenders

-SBA loans are the best terms you'll find anywhere — rates around prime + 2-3%, terms up to 25 years, and low down payments.
+SBA loans are the best terms you'll find anywhere — rates tied to prime, terms up to 25 years, and low down payments.
 The catch is speed.
 You're looking at 30 to 90 days from application to funding.
 If you can wait, always check SBA first.
 If you need money this month, keep reading.

 4. Online Lenders

 Online lenders fill the gap banks leave open.
 They'll fund borrowers with 550+ credit scores, 6+ months in business, and $10K+ monthly revenue.
-You'll pay more — rates from 15% to 45% — but you'll get funded in 1 to 5 days.
+You'll pay more — rates are higher than banks — but you'll get funded in 1 to 5 days.
 For working capital needs where speed matters more than rate, online lenders are legitimate.

 5. Lending Marketplaces